Inspiration

 |---|---|---|---|---|

-The graduation insight.
-Running those evals revealed something we didn't design — conventions sort into three tiers, and the tier dictates how much LLM a convention needs:
+Running those evals revealed something we didn't design — we discovered it.
+Conventions sort into three tiers, and the tier dictates how much LLM a convention actually needs:

 |---|---|---|---|